Social media best practice for business

 Some of the downsides of using social media include:

-- Evaluation - While it is easy to quantify the return-on-investment in terms of online sales generated by social media advertising - there are some less tangible benefits.
+While it is easy to quantify the return-on-investment in terms of online sales generated by social media advertising - there are some less tangible benefits.
 It can be hard to measure and place a monetary value on the brand awareness and reputation that social media can bring.
-It's difficult to know how social media effects sales in-store.
+It's difficult to know how social media affects sales in-store.